Gdel-J/SVG-Logo-Maker/README.md

 ## Credits

-This application has been made by Gérard Del Vecchio with a starter code provided by  the UCF FSF Bootcamp teaching team.
+This application has been made by Gérard Del Vecchio.